Religion in Angola: Religion and government

-A conflict developed in the late 1970s between the government and the Roman Catholic Church.
+A conflict developed in the late 1970s between the government and the Catholic Church.
 In December 1977, the bishops of Angola's three archdioceses, meeting in Lubango, drafted a pastoral letter subsequently read to all churches that claimed frequent violations of religious freedom.
 Their most specific complaint was that the establishment of a single system of education ignored the rights of parents.
 They also objected to the government's systematic atheistic propaganda and its silencing of the church's radio station in 1976.
 In response to charges of government meddling in religious affairs, President Neto issued a decree in January 1978 stating that there was complete separation between church and religious institutions.
 In addition, Jornal de Angola printed an attack on the bishops, accusing them of questioning the integrity of the Angolan revolutionary process.

-The outcome of the conflict had repercussions for Protestant churches as well as for the Roman Catholic Church.
+The outcome of the conflict had repercussions for Protestant churches as well as for the Catholic Church.
 In essence, the government made it clear that religious institutions were to adhere to government and party rulings regarding non-religious issues.

 In the late 1980s, there was a slight change in the government's policy toward religion.
 The president and others in the government and party elites, recognizing that political opposition had not coalesced around religious leaders, became less fearful of religious opposition and therefore more tolerant of religious groups in general.
 One exception was the “Igreja de Nosso Senhor Jesus Cristo no Mundo” (Church of Our Lord Jesus Christ in the World), an independent Christian sect founded in 1949 by Simão Toko (also spelled Simão Toco).
 Toko, a Protestant from Uíge Province, fashioned the sect after the Kimbanguist movement (not to be confused with traditional kimbanda practices, which had arisen in the Belgian Congo in the 1920s).
 The government had been especially suspicious of the Tokoists because of their strong support in Benguela Province, most of whose residents were Ovimbundu, the principal supporters of UNITA.
 Tokoists also were involved in riots in the Catete region of Bengo Province and in Luanda at the end of 1986, and they attacked a prison in Luanda in 1987 in an attempt to free fellow believers who had been arrested in the 1986 riots.
 As a result, the government banned the sect, claiming that its members had used religion to attack the state and had therefore lost their legitimacy.
 Subsequently, however, as part of the general relaxation of its policy on religion, the government softened its position on the sect and in March 1988 declared it a legal religion.
-The issue had in the meantime become less relevant, because religious communities — mostly Pentecostal (such as the Universal Church of the Kingdom of God) — had mushroomed throughout the country, mostly in Luanda and other important towns, often under Brazilian influence.
+The issue had in the meantime become less relevant, because religious communities - mostly Pentecostal (such as the Universal Church of the Kingdom of God) - had mushroomed throughout the country, mostly in Luanda and other important towns, often under Brazilian influence.